MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/service-identifier-ownership-updates.md

     -   **Provider Name** The name flashed on to the device when the firmware is provisioned.

-If the ownership of an IMSI changes, the new operator must send an email to sysdev@microsoft.com with the following info:
+If the ownership of an IMSI changes, go to [Partner Center dashboard technical support](/windows-hardware/drivers/dashboard/hardware-submission-support) and supply the following info:

 -   Organization name used by the operator during the Windows Dev Center hardware dashboard registration process